 What Drives Chardonnay’s Investment Value?

-Several key factors contribute to Chardonnay’s strong ROI potential:
+Several key factors contribute to Chardonnay’s strong ROI potential, and understanding them gives you a real edge as a collector or investor.

 • Prestige of the Producer: Limited-production wines from Domaine Coche-Dury, Domaine Leflaive, and Domaine de la Romanée-Conti consistently appreciate in value.